Do You Caribout Wolves?

 why caribout wolves?

 Why are we talking about caring about caribou and wolves?
 The British Columbia (B.C.) government linked the health of these two species eight years ago when the Province started a taxpayer-funded wolf cull to support the recovery of endangered caribou herds in B.C..
 In less than a century, the British Columbia (B.C.) caribou population has declined from around 40,000 to a mere 17,000 distributed among 54 herds of woodland caribou (Rangifer tarandus caribou).[i],[ii] Several caribou herds are extirpated (locally extinct) and more are expected to follow in the coming years.
-The B.C. government admits that the cause of this decline is loss of habitat, however instead of halting habitat destruction, it has invested over 8 million dollars in a predator reduction program primarily targeting grey wolves (Canis lupus).
+The B.C. government admits that the cause of this decline is loss of habitat, however instead of halting habitat destruction, it has invested over 10.1 million dollars in a predator reduction program primarily targeting grey wolves (Canis lupus).
 Since the decline of caribou populations in B.C. is caused by ongoing destruction of critical habitat, killing wolves does not solve the problem of caribou decline.

-Almost 2000 wolves have been killed since the program started in 2015, along with a smaller number of other predators such as cougars and bears costing taxpayers over 8.4 million dollars to date.
+Over 2,100 wolves have been killed since the program started in 2015, along with a smaller number of other predators such as cougars and bears costing taxpayers over 10.1 million dollars to date.
 The vast majority of wolves have been shot from the air, making the cull not only expensive but also inhumane.[iii],[iv],[v],[vi] Wolves are mostly killed by contracted shooters via helicopter, which often follow one radio-collared ‘Judas’ wolf back to the pack, using the family structure to eradicate more of the pack.
 Helicopters chase the wolves from low flying heights, creating intense fear, and with little chance of escape.
 Wildlife experts contend that shooting a moving animal from a helicopter is not in accordance with the Canadian Council of Animal Care (CCAC) guidelines as it is error prone and causes long and painful deaths to wolves[vii].
 Furthermore, evidence to support extermination by aerial shooting as a humane method is not adequately documented in the scientific literature.

 Recovery means self-sustaining caribou populations.
 For a species to survive, they require suitable habitat.
 The provincial wolf cull program is unsustainable,[viii],[ix] unscientific,[x],[xi] unethical,[xii] unacceptable to British Columbians,[xiii] and simply unjust.[xiv]
 Scientists resoundingly assert that in conjunction with long-term restoration of critical habitat, managing animal movements in the altered landscape to reduce encounters between wolves and caribou offers a cost-effective short-term alternative to the cull.[xv]
 Experts in Alaska are reporting that the Mulchatna caribou herd populations continued to decline despite decades of wolf and bear killing, largely due to poor body condition from lack of food, and an increase in brucellosis tied to the lack of predation on diseased animals, allowing brucellosis to spread through the herd.[xvi]
 Apex predators like wolves help regulate species health and play a critical role in maintaining a functioning ecosystem.
 From songbirds to the shape of rivers, wolves have a profoundly important place in the food web and the landscape.

-The Province continues to allow logging and fragmentation of critical habitat in endangered caribou herd areas while scapegoating wolves as the culprits of the caribou’s decline. that 136,229.07 square kilometres of habitat have been lost within caribou herd ranges due to human disturbances.
+The Province continues to allow logging and fragmentation of critical habitat in endangered caribou herd areas while scapegoating wolves as the culprits of the caribou’s decline.
+GIS mapping analysis shows that 136,229.07 square kilometres of habitat have been lost within caribou herd ranges due to human disturbances.
 This is equivalent to 86 million hockey rinks or almost 47 times the footprint of the lower mainland.
 This habitat loss has actually steadily increased since provincial and federal governments were tasked with caribou recovery in 2003.
 Without protecting and restoring the old-growth forest that caribou depend on, the wolf cull is at best a “palliative measure”[xvii] for the dwindling herds, and stalls the push for true protective action.
 Therefore, at Pacific Wild, we believe caring about wolves IS caring about caribou.

 Photo Mark Williams